Find and fix writing mistakes instantly

 Intransitive Verb Examples

-There are many intransitive verbs in the English language.
+To complete your intransitive verb definition, there are many intransitive words in the English language to memorize.
 These include escape, fall, jump, listen, sigh, read, and swim.
-Here are a few more examples:
+Intransitive verbs also include linking words such as to be, to feel, and to grow.
+Here are a few intransitive verb examples:

 - She waves at her cousin.